youngling-coder/oh-my-zsh-configs/README.md

 ~/.oh-my-zsh/themes
 ```

-Then in the .zshrc set new current theme (youngling-coder-modern-theme.zsh-theme in my case)
+Then in the `~/.zshrc` file set new current theme (youngling-coder-modern-theme.zsh-theme in my case)

 ```bash
 ZSH_THEME="youngling-coder-modern-theme"
 ```

+Save changes and restart terminal.

 Enjoy your terminal!🎀